CAT 2017 NEWS

 Candidates must also understand that this is just an eligibility criterion, clearing this will not mean that candidate will surely be called for admission.

 After the Common Admission Test gets conducted, IIM Lucknow calculates a ‘Composite Score’ on the basis of which candidates are shortlisted for WAT and PI.
-Only the candidates clearing eligibility criteria are considered for Calculation of Composite Score.
+Only candidates clearing eligibility criteria are considered for CAT Score Calculation.

-Most of the IIMs do consider the past academic scores of candidates and so is IIM Lucknow.
-Class XII marks can carry a maximum weightage of 10 marks in the composite score.
-Different percentages in Class XII carry different scores in the composite score.
+Most of the IIMs do consider the past academic scores of candidates and so does IIM Lucknow.
+Class 12 marks can carry a maximum weightage of 10 marks in the composite score.
+Different percentages in Class 12 carry different scores in the composite score.

 |Percentage||Score in CS||Percentage||Score in CS|